 Gravitational-wave astronomy has revolutionized humanity's view of the universe.
 Investment in the field has rewarded the scientific community with the first direct detection of a binary black hole merger and the multimessenger observation of a neutron-star merger.
 Each of these was a watershed moment in astronomy, made possible because gravitational waves reveal the cosmos in a way that no other probe can.
-Since the first detection of gravitational waves in 2015, the National Science Foundation's LIGO and its partner observatory, the European Union's Virgo, have detected over fifty binary black hole mergers and a second neutron star merger-a rate of discovery that has amazed even the most optimistic scientists.
+Since the first detection of gravitational waves in 2015, the National Science Foundation's LIGO and its partner observatory, the European Union's Virgo, have detected over fifty binary black hole mergers and a second neutron star merger - a rate of discovery that has amazed even the most optimistic scientists.

 This Horizon Study describes a next-generation ground-based gravitational-wave observatory: Cosmic Explorer.
-With ten times the sensitivity of Advanced LIGO, Cosmic Explorer will push the gravitational-wave astronomy towards the edge of the observable universe ($z \sim 100$).
-The goals of this Horizon Study are to: describe and evaluate design concepts for Cosmic Explorer; to plan for the United States' leadership in gravitational-wave astronomy; and to envisage the role of Cosmic Explorer in the international effort to build a "Third-Generation" (3G) observatory network that will make discoveries transformative across astronomy, physics, and cosmology.
+With ten times the sensitivity of Advanced LIGO, Cosmic Explorer will push the gravitational-wave astronomy towards the edge of the observable universe ( $z \sim 100$ ).
+This Horizon Study presents the science objective for Cosmic Explorer, and describes and evaluates its design concepts for.
+Cosmic Explorer will continue the United States' leadership in gravitational-wave astronomy in the international effort to build a "Third-Generation" (3G) observatory network that will make discoveries transformative across astronomy, physics, and cosmology.